warrendugan/homelendtech/readme.md

 * Using https://ezgif.com/svg-to-png convert the icon to a 512x512 square (preferably with a transparent background)
 * Download and save as `icon.png` at the root of your project
 * Run `ngx-pwa-icons` to generate icon variants for PWA
-* Follow the instructions on https://www.npmjs.com/package/pwa-asset-generator to generate splash screens how you'd like them (there are a lot of options)
 * Upload your SVG icon to https://realfavicongenerator.net/ to generate various vendor specific settings for PWA and favicon preferences
 * Download the package and place the icons in assets => icons
 * Copy the HTML and place in `index.html`